 Copywriting and technical writing compared

-Is there a difference in language style between copywriting and technical writing?
-Most definitely yes, as this article demonstrates.
+The difference in language style between copywriting and technical writing is large.

-Technical writers (technical authors) produce technical literature such as standard operating procedures (SOP), user guides, reference manuals and white papers.
-Copywriters produce advertising copy and publicity copy (also known as marketing communications or marcomms).
-Typically, that means product brochures, poster advertisements, advertorials, leaflets and mailshots.
+Technical writers create technical documents such as standard operating procedures, user guides, reference manuals, and white papers.
+Copywriters create marketing communications such as product brochures, poster advertisements, flyers, and leaflets.

 Language style

-The audiences and purposes of the two types of copy are different, and hence the writing styles need to be different.
+The audiences and the functions of the two types of writing are different.
+Therefore, the language styles must be different.

-Marketing copy does not need to be precise.
-Vague adjectives such as 'large', 'the best', 'cheaper' and 'wonderful' are acceptable.
-On the other hand, with technical literature, accuracy and completeness is vital.
-Technical text would be precise:
+Marketing text does not need to be precise.
+Adjectives such as 'large', 'the best', 'cheaper', and 'wonderful' are suitable for marketing communications.
+However, with technical documents, accuracy and completeness is important.
+Technical text is precise:

 Marketing communications for software companies

-Chamaeleon Marketing Communications (http://itcopy.com) specialises in copywriting for technology companies.
-David Rosam wrote the highest pulling direct marketing piece of the Microsoft Windows 95 launch, helped launch SAP into e-commerce, and solved Hewlett Packard's sales force communication challenges.
+David Rosam (https://davidrosam.com) specialises in copywriting for technology companies.
+David wrote the highest pulling direct marketing piece of the Windows 95 launch, helped launch SAP into e-commerce, and solved Hewlett Packard's sales force communication challenges.

-Derek Harris (www.harriscomms.com) provides media relations: strategy, messaging, media targeting, case studies, and press releases.
-His clients include software vendors in data management, project management, software development, marketing campaign solutions, and computer based training.
+Derek Harris (www.harriscomms.com) offers media relations: strategy, messaging, media targeting, case studies, and press releases.
+His customers include software suppliers in data management, project management, software development, marketing campaign solutions, and computer-based training.

 See also